 - Within this terminal window, run python -m pip install gurobipy

-See the documentation for more details about the pip installation.
+See Using pip to Install the Gurobi for Python Interface for more details about the pip installation.